Search by Keyword

 Song Structure and Style

-“You Won’t See Me” follows a very familiar structure within The Beatles songbook, namely the ‘verse/ verse/ bridge/ verse/ bridge/ verse’ format (or aababa).
-A short intro and conclusion round out the standard structure.
+The song “You Won’t See Me” follows a familiar structure within The Beatles songbook, namely the ‘verse/ verse/ bridge/ verse/ bridge/ verse’ format (or aababa).
+A short introduction and conclusion round out the standard structure.
 No solo or instrumental section is needed due to the quite lengthy, but structurally appropriate, verses.

 Actually, we hear the first three words of the first verse (“when I call”) before the first verse begins.
 In fact, nearly every phrase Paul sings in every verse comes in before the downbeat, the exception being when the title of the song is heard.

-When the first verse begins, we become accustomed to the instrumentation that we will hear throughout the entire song, which is Paul on piano and his Hofner bass, George on syncopated guitar chops, Ringo on drums with overdubbed hi-hat accents and John on tambourine low in the mix.
+When the first verse begins, the listener becomes accustomed to the instrumentation that we will hear throughout the entire song, which is Paul on piano as well as his Hofner bass, George on syncopated guitar chops, Ringo on drums with overdubbed hi-hat accents and John on tambourine low in the mix.
 Paul’s vocals are double-tracked and sung in unison throughout with the exception of when the title of the song is emphasized twice at the end.

 All of the verses are an unusual eighteen-measures long, with two extra measures added at the end of what would be a uniform sixteen measures in order to emphasize the title phrase a second time.
 Therefore, the last four measures are a two-times repeat of what we’ve heard in the introduction with the addition of vocals.
 Paul’s double-tracked vocals slip into harmony on the title phrase while John and George harmonize an ascending repeat of the same title phrase.